voxpupuli/puppet-download_file/README.md

 An optional array of cookies to add to the HTTP request for the download.

+#### `allow_insecure_ssl`

+Permits the use of sslv3 HTTPS connections.
+If this is set to false, only TLSv1, TLSv1.1 and TLSv1.2 are permitted.

+Defaults to true.

 ## Limitations

 This module is tested on the following platforms: